briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

 provided in this subsection, vehicular assault is a misdemeanor of the first degree.
 Vehicular assault is a felony if, at the time of the offense, the offender was driving under a suspension imposed under Ohio R.C.
-[Chapter 4510][ORC Chapter 4510], or any other provision of the Ohio Revised Code or if the offender previously has been convicted of or pleaded guilty to a violation of this section or any traffic- related homicide, manslaughter, or assault offense, and shall be prosecuted under appropriate state law.
+[Chapter 4510][ORC 4510], or any other provision of the Ohio Revised Code or if the offender previously has been convicted of or pleaded guilty to a violation of this section or any traffic- related homicide, manslaughter, or assault offense, and shall be prosecuted under appropriate state law.